bjpicciano/SocketIO_Chat/README.md

 ## Running the server
 - Run the server with `npm start` command or by running the 'start_server.bat' file
-- Go to `http://localhost:3000/` and open your browser's developer's console
+- Go to `http://localhost:3000/` to open the client